livecms/core/README.md

     ````

 9. Update your .env
-    add based on what your domain url:
+    update based on what your site url:
     ````
-        APP_DOMAIN=yourdomain.com
+        APP_URL=yourdomain.com
     ````

 10. Do Migrate